The impact of the Large Magellanic Cloud on dark matter direct detection signals: Local dark matter distribution

 In order to explore further the impact of the LMC on the local DM distribution during its orbit, we next focus on halo 13, where we rerun the simulations with finer snapshots close to the LMC's pericenter approach, as discussed in section~\ref{sec: selection criteria}.
 In figure \ref{fig: fv panel plot halo 49} we present the local DM speed distributions in the Galactic rest frame for halo 13 for the four snapshots representing different times in the LMC's orbit of the MW analogue (given in table~\ref{tab:snapshots}).
 The local speed distributions of the DM particles originating from the MW only (red), the LMC only (blue), and the MW+LMC (black) are shown.
 The distributions are presented in the Solar region for the best fit Sun's position for all snapshots except for the isolated MW, for which there is no LMC analogue and the best fit Sun's position cannot be defined.
 Hence, for the isolated MW the DM distribution is extracted in a spherical shell with radii between 6 to 10~kpc from the Galactic center. $\kappa_{\rm LMC}$ is also specified in each panel.
 The panels below the speed distribution plots show the ratio of the MW+LMC and the MW-only distributions, for all snapshots other than the isolated MW snapshot.

 Figure~\ref{fig: fv panel plot halo 49} demonstrates that the LMC impacts the high speed tail of the local DM speed distribution, not only at its pericenter approach and at the present day, but also $\sim 175$~Myr after the present day.
 The value of $\kappa_{\rm LMC}$ is largest at pericenter and decreases as the LMC moves further from the host galaxy.
 Similarly, the ratio of the MW+LMC and the MW-only speed distributions in the high speed tail is largest at pericenter and decreases for the present day and future snapshots.
 For all snapshots other than the isolated MW (where $\kappa_{\rm LMC}=0$), the DM originating from the LMC has a speed distribution that peaks at the high speed tail of the native DM distribution of the MW, having a modest yet important impact on the total DM speed distribution.
 This is similar to what we find in general for the 15 MW-LMC analogues at pericenter, as shown in figure~\ref{fig: fv lmc candidates}.
-Notice that when halo 13 is re-simulated with finer snapshots, the phase-space distribution of the DM particles is not the same as in the original halo 13, as we are not comparing the two simulations at exactly the same time.
-As mentioned in section~\ref{sec: selection criteria}, the average time between snapshots is $\sim 150$~Myr in the original simulation, and it is difficult to precisely obtain the snapshot for the present day or LMC's pericenter approach.
-There may also be a small variation in the phase-space distribution induced by the stochasticity of the baryonic physics model, which could lead to a slightly different evolution of the gravitational potential.
-Hence, the local DM speed distributions and the values of $\kappa_{\rm LMC}$ are also different between figures~\ref{fig: fv lmc candidates} and \ref{fig: fv panel plot halo 49} for halo 13.